-Imagine if a company called <Use App> is developing an application and providing application support services to another company
+Imagine if a company called <Use App> develops an application and provides application support services to another company.

-Here, in all the above 3 instances, companies are involved in managing and delivering a service (i.e.: Internet/ Application development and Support/ Managing a Datacenter) which means they are involved in ITSM.
+Here, in all the above 3 instances, companies are involved in managing and delivering a service (i.e., Internet/ Application development and Support/ Managing a Datacenter), which means they are interested in ITSM.

 Let me explain more in detail with an example:

-Available LLP company is an internet service provider in the US, and its goal is to be the best internet service provider in the city of New Jersey.
+Available LLP company is an internet service provider in the US, and its goal is to be the best internet service provider in New Jersey.

-In order to achieve its goal, it needs to provide good internet service which is reliable, available, with good bandwidth (performance), security, etc.
+To achieve its goal, it needs to provide good internet service that is reliable, available, good bandwidth (performance), security, etc.

 - Good helpdesk staff to provide support on phone calls / and onsite; and network engineers who can configure the cables, routers, etc.